 Brands to try

 Ok, so now you know what to look for when eggzamining the dairy aisle, but which brands are truly best?
 We did some digging and consulted The Cornucopia Institute's (a national food and farm policy non-profit) 2016 Organic Egg Scorecard.
 Below, we've listed some of their top-ranked producers (those who scored a minimum "3-egg" rating or higher out of a possible 5, which means they are certified organic and comply with minimum USDA standards).

 This B-Corps-certified egg company was the first to be certified humane and is one of the largest and fastest-growing free-range organic producers in the country.
-Pete and Gerry's Organic Eggs is a New Hampshire-based brand that’s been in business since the late 1800’s, and now sources their eggs from 125 independent, small family farms throughout 13 states.
-Despite their large distribution area and high demands, the company remains committed to furthering its mission of increasing both indoor and outdoor access for its birds.
+Pete and Gerry's Organic Eggs is a New Hampshire-based brand that's been in business since the late 1800s and now sources its eggs from 125 independent, small family farms throughout 13 states.
+Despite its large distribution area and high demands, the company remains committed to furthering its mission of increasing both indoor and outdoor access for its birds.

 Allow us to introduce you to the farm which created the pasture-raised egg category: Vital Farms.
 After starting their Austin, Texas farm in 2007, Vital Farms has grown to become the largest national producer of pasture-raised eggs in the U.S. All pastures from 90 independent family farms are managed organically and allow at least 108 square feet of pasture per bird.